 What does the research say about the prevalence of dyspraxia in UK schools?

 Current studies indicate that developmental coordination disorder affects approximately five to six per cent of all school age children.
-This statistic suggests that most classrooms will contain at least one or two pupils who require specific support for their motor skills.
+This statistic suggests that most classrooms will contain at least one or two learners who require specific support for their motor skills.
 While boys are more frequently referred for assessment, evidence suggests that many girls are missed because their symptoms are less visible.

 For handwriting, teachers should focus on the quality of the content rather than the neatness of the letters.
 Providing alternative ways to record information, such as voice recorders or printed diagrams, can help the learner demonstrate their true knowledge.
-Teachers should encourage pupils to practise their motor skills in short, frequent bursts to build confidence without causing physical exhaustion.
+Teachers should encourage learners to practise their motor skills in short, frequent bursts to build confidence without causing physical exhaustion.

 Further Reading: Key Research on Dyspraxia and DCD